- Personal Injury Lawyer

 - Case Settlements

 Harley-Davidson has issued a recall for 57,000 motorcycles, for an issue that seems minor, but can easily cause motorcycle accidents.
-The recall is specific to 2017 motorcycles manufactured from July 2nd, 2016, to May 9th, and a full list can be found on their website.
+The recall is specific to 2017 motorcycles manufactured from July 2nd, 2016, to May 9th, and more info can be found on their website.

 This is the first recall issue specific to their newest engine, the Milwaukee eight V-Twin, which is only the 9th engine produced by the company in its 113 years.